 We have discussed here earlier the great interest in Hebrew texts by various faculty in the early days of King’s College, and so it is not surprising that Kennicott turned to the College for help in borrowing a manuscript in the course of his research for the Bible.
-The manuscript was owned by Sampson Simpson (famous for presenting a Hebrew address at the Columbia College commencement in 1800),
+The manuscript was owned by Sampson ben Joseph Simson (an uncle of the Sampson Simson who presented a Hebrew address at the Columbia College commencement in 1800),*

 with King’s College President Myles Cooper serving as courier for the loan (see article from “The Gazette of the United States, July 7, 1802).

 Kennicott apparently kept up his conversations with administrators at King’s College, and, shortly before the Bible was printed, wrote Cooper to say that he would “be honored with any Subscription from your Territories,” Indeed, King’s College, New York, is listed on the subscriber list.